Deya-B/Bioinformatics/Linux-Python-DataBases/Python/PMDM_AccessBiomedDB.md

 # [OUT]<class 'str'>
 ```

-To show only the names of the persons contained in the ['people.json'](./people.json) file, along the city where they live (for example, "John - New York")
+#### Exercise 1: Show only the names of the persons contained in the ['people.json'](./Exercises/people.json) file, along the city where they live (for example, "John - New York")
 ```python
 import json